How to Change Screen Resolution in Windows 11 (Step-by-Step)

 Many users confuse display resolution with display scaling.
 While resolution determines the physical number of pixels used to draw the screen, scaling determines how large text, icons, and UI elements appear within those pixels.

-If you have a 4K monitor, running it at its native 3840x2160 resolution will make everything look incredibly tiny.
-Instead of lowering the resolution (which makes the image blurry), Windows uses scaling (e.g., 150% or 200%) to enlarge elements while keeping the crispness of the 4K pixel grid.
+If you have a 4K monitor, running it at its native 3840x2160 resolution will make everything look tiny.
+Instead of lowering the resolution, Windows uses scaling to enlarge elements.
+This preserves the crispness of the high-resolution grid.

-If you are a power user, gamer, or designer, standard display settings might not be enough.
-Understanding how Windows handles EDID (Extended Display Identification Data) can save you hours of troubleshooting.
-When you plug in a monitor, it sends an EDID packet to your graphics card containing its supported resolutions, refresh rates, and color spaces.
-If this handshake fails—often due to a bad DisplayPort or HDMI cable—Windows will default to a safe but blurry resolution like 1024x768 or 800x600.
+When you plug in a monitor, it sends an EDID packet to your graphics card.
+This packet outlines its supported resolutions, refresh rates, and color spaces.
+If this handshake fails due to a bad cable, Windows defaults to a safe but blurry resolution like 1024x768 or 800x600.

 To fix EDID handshake issues, always try a VESA-certified cable first.
 If that fails, tools like Custom Resolution Utility (CRU) allow you to override the EDID and force Windows to output your monitor’s native resolution.
 Be warned: forcing an unsupported resolution can result in a blank screen, requiring you to boot into Safe Mode to reset your display drivers.

-Running multiple monitors with different resolutions is incredibly common but presents unique challenges for Windows.
-If you pair a 4K (3840x2160) monitor with a 1080p (1920x1080) monitor, moving windows between them can cause erratic resizing.
 This happens because Windows assigns a different DPI scaling percentage to each screen.
-To mitigate this, open Display Settings, select each monitor, and adjust the Scale percentage until windows appear roughly the same physical size on both screens.
+To fix this, open Display Settings and adjust the Scale percentage for each monitor until elements look roughly the same physical size.

 How do I change screen resolution?